 Personal injury and wrongful death claims resulting from Greek life incidents can be complex for a variety of reasons.
 The claims can involve multiple parties ranging from individuals, to the Greek organization, and even the university itself.
 Knowing who is to blame often requires the skill of an experienced Florida personal injury and wrongful death attorney.

-The attorneys at Leifer Law Firm have years of experience handling wrongful death and personal injury cases and can review the circumstances surrounding your incident and determine what your legal options are.
+The attorneys at Leifer & Ramirez have years of experience handling wrongful death and personal injury cases and can review the circumstances surrounding your incident and determine what your legal options are.
 Contact us today to schedule a consultation at one of our conveniently located Florida offices.